UT-Austin-RPL/MUTEX/index.markdown

                 }
                 textBox.style.margin = '0 auto'; // Align the text box to the center horizontally
                 container.appendChild(textBox);
+                // add some blank space between the text box and the audio box container.appendChild(document.createElement('br'));

                 // add audio to the text box with the audio file var audio = document.createElement('audio');